Practice Areas: General Municipal, Public Contracts, Public Finance, Municipal Infrastructure, Government Relations

 By way of example, Matt served on several task forces and commissions including the Massachusetts Legislature’s Special Commission on Public Construction Reform that restructured the state’s public construction and bidding laws, notably authorizing the use of alternative delivery of public horizontal and vertical projects including Design/Build and CM at Risk.
 He also served on the board of directors for the Massachusetts Highway Association Board of Government for ten years as legislative counsel.

-His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association (MMLA) as both a member of the Executive Committee and chairman of the Association’s Legislative Committee.
-In 2020, Matt was unanimously elected Vice-President of MMLA.
-He was also invited by MMA to inform its public policy decisions through in his capacity as a member of its Standing Policy Committee on Municipal and Regional Administration.
+His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association (MMLA) as both a member of the Executive Committee and Vice-President of the Association.
 Besides local government, Matt serves in leadership roles on various trade groups involved with his profession including serving on the Standing Legal & Legislative Committee of the national chapter of the Design/Build Institute of America based in Washington DC.

 - Assist the City of Somerville in connection with the development and implementation of the City’s P3 programming in order to deliver and finance legacy capital infrastructure projects.